m4ttsch/omscs-notes-notes/computer-networks/software-defined-networking-part-2.md

 ## SDN Controllers: Centralized vs Distributed

-As we’ve seen earlier, the biggest drawback of traditional networks is that they are configured using low-level, device-specific instruction sets and run mostly proprietary network operating systems.
+As we've seen earlier, the biggest drawback of traditional networks is that they are configured using low-level, device-specific instruction sets and run mostly proprietary network operating systems.
 This challenges the notion of device-agnostic developments and abstraction, which are key ideas to solve networking problems.
 SDN offers these by means of a logically centralized control.
 A controller is a critical element in an SDN architecture as it is the key supporting piece for control logic (applications) to generate network configuration based on the policies defined by the network operator.
 There is a broad range of architectural choices when it comes to controllers and control platforms.

 ### Core controller functions

 Some base network service functions are what we consider the essential functionality all controllers should provide.
 Functions such as topology, statistics, notifications, device management, along with shortest path forwarding and security mechanisms are essentials network control functionalities that network applications may use in building its logic.
 For example, security mechanisms are critical components to provide basic isolation and security enforcements between services and applications.
-For instance, high priority services’ rules should always take precedence over rules created by applications with low priority.
+For instance, high priority services' rules should always take precedence over rules created by applications with low priority.

 SDN Controllers can be categorized based on many aspects.
 In this topic we will categorize them based on centralized or distributed architecture.